iobroker-community-adapters/ioBroker.comfoair/README.md

 # ioBroker.comfoair

-An ioBroker adapter for comfoair - ventilations (i.e. ComfoAir 200/350, NOT ComfoAir Q350...)
+An ioBroker adapter for comfoair  'CA' -ventilations (i.e. ComfoAir CA350, NOT ComfoAir Q350...)

 Install adapter, create instance.
-Install hardware: i.e. RS232 to LAN adapter to the serial interface of the comfoair Set comfoair - IP-adress, port and polling - intervall
+Install hardware for TCP - connection to comfoair: i.e. RS232 to LAN adapter to the serial interface of the comfoair Set comfoair - IP-adress, port and polling - intervall

-Works only if ccEASE - Panel is disconnected.
+Might work even CC-Ease Panel is connectett.
+Works well if ccEASE - Panel is disconnected.

-Tested on comfoair 350
+Tested on comfoair CA350

 ## Changelog

+### 0.0.2 First running Version.
+Gets temp, vent, bypass and filter states, sets fan level.

 ### 0.0.1 In development stage, contributions welcome